 - Special needs plans: SNPs serve specific populations.
 To join an SNP, one of the following must be true for you: being dual eligible (i.e. qualifying for both Medicare and Medicaid), having a chronic condition, or requiring nursing home or in-home healthcare.

 Private insurance companies provide Medicare Advantage plans, so costs and coverage can vary widely.
 Consider the following when comparing your options:

 - Costs: May include a yearly deductible, monthly premium, and copays or coinsurance.

 - Coverage: The plan's benefits help put the costs in perspective.
 If it's an MA-PD plan, don't forget to review the drug formulary.

 - Network: If you have preexisting conditions or complicated medical issues, you may want an MA plan that includes your providers in its network.

 - Ratings: Medicare rates all plans on a 5-point scale and releases their findings each fall, before Annual Enrollment.

 Our Find a Plan tool makes comparing Medicare Advantage plans in Pennsylvania easy.
-Just enter your location information and coverage start date to review Medicare plans in your area.
+Just enter your location information to review Medicare plans in your area.